oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

  - From the JupyterLab tab, navigate to "/workspace/\<your-code-repo\>/insurance/monitoring"
  - Open "modelmonitor.iypnb"
+ - **Ensure that the last cell at the bottom of the file has "CLEANUP = False".**  This may have been set to "True" from a previous execution.
  - Run all of the cells
  - This will create a new Model Monitor and put it into the "Active" state